 Thus, if your company has specific needs, look to service providers with the related specific staff and skill sets.

-8. Ensure that the Selected Service Provider is Cost Effective
+8. Ensure that the Selected IT Service Provider is Cost-Effective

 Ultimately in business, it’s all about the bottom line.
 Critical investments in IT which don’t return on efficiency, security, and service, isn’t money well spent.
 Potential service providers, then, need to meet your standards and excel at them.